 As i mentioned earlier you can also add any combination of ginger root, cinnamon, cloves, rosehips, and orange peel for therapeutic effects and flavor.

-Don’t forget your FREE guides and printables!
+Don’t forget your FREE VIDEO COURSE!

 There you have it!
 Now you know why and how to use elderberry syrup this season.
 Elderberry syrup is generally safe, easy to take, and works very well to prevent and treat colds and flus.